Kizz Daniel

 On 3 February 2023, he was announced by Audiomack alongside Snazzy the Optimist, Asake and 1ucid as the top trending and most streamed artistes.

 Early life and education

 Kizz Daniel was born as Oluwatobiloba Daniel Anidugbe in Abeokuta, Ogun State, Nigeria.
 He hails from Abeokuta North local government area.
 He attended Abeokuta Grammar School and graduated from Federal University of Agriculture, Abeokuta, in 2013, with a degree in Water Resources Management and Agrometeorology (Water Engineering).
 While in university, he decided to pursue music as a career alongside his studies.

 Career

-In May 2015, Kizz Daniel released a third follow up single, “Laye,” on his birthday, along with a video two weeks later which was shot in different locations in the eastern part of Africa and was directed by AJE FILMS.
-Daniel released his first studio album titled New Era on May 14, 2016.
+In May 2015, Kizz Daniel released a third follow up single, "Laye," on his birthday, along with a video two weeks later which was shot in different locations in the eastern part of Africa and was directed by AJE Films.
+It won Best Video By A New Artiste at the 2015 Nigerian Music Video Awards.
+Daniel released his first studio album titled New Era on 14 May 2016.